i

 Insulated stainless steel french press with an exceptionally clean cup - but its double filter baskets have a BPA-free polypropylene cage that sits in the brew path.

-The P7's body, lid, and plunger rod are stainless steel (the pricier sibling to the plastic-handled P6).
+The P7's body, lid, and plunger rod are stainless steel.
 The catch is the signature part: the two nested micro-filters are built into a polypropylene cage/frame that holds the steel mesh, and that plastic sits in the coffee during the brew and plunge.
 Espro states these parts are BPA-, BPS-, and phthalate-free.
 It rates minimal-contact - less plastic contact than a typical plastic french press, but not plastic-free like all-metal presses (e.g. Frieling).

 What it's made of